SCSDMWT/climate_scenario_web_tool/README.md

 #### Setup a Python virtual environment

 It is recommended to keep the Python dependencies for the project in a separate environment.
 This can be done with (at least) three software packages.
+Any one of the following three will do the job, however UV is much more convenient to use.
+If UV is not available, Python venv/virtualenv should be considered before Conda environments, unless the system installed version of Python is too old.

 ##### UV